Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Numerical Experiments

 We first present simulation results for our example \eqref{Ac def}.

-Our theoretical results are established for the asymptotic case $c \rightarrow 1$.
-We compute $1 - \rho(M)$ where $M$ is the (expected) iteration matrix of C-CD, R-CD, RP-CD and GD for various values of $c \in (0,1)$.
-As analyzed before, when $M$ is symmetric (for R-CD, RP-CD, GD) the value $ \rho(M)$ represents the convergence rate.
-When $M$ is non-symmetric (for C-CD), $\rho(M)$ does not necessarily indicate the convergence rate, but we will regard $\rho(M)$ as a rough lower bound of the worst-case convergence rate of C-CD.
-What we have proved is as $c \rightarrow 1$ $ \rho(M)$ is indeed the lower bound of the convergence rate; we have not proved the same holds for $c<1$ but we believe so \footnote{It is possible to rigorously prove that $\rho(M)$ serves as a lower bound for the converge rate for specific $c < 1$.
-We can compute the phases of each element of the eigenvector of $M$ corresponding to the spectral radius; as long as the phases are not too clustered (i.e. close to each other), we can give a lower bound of \eqref{xk expression for general initial point}.
-However, even though the simulations clearly show that these phases are not clustered, to rigorously prove such an obvious phenomenon seems to require long and careful computation. }.
-In the last three columns, we divide the values $1 - \rho(M) $ of R-CD, RP-CD and GD by the value of C-CD, and the resulting ratio represents how many times faster compared to C-CD.
-This is because it roughly takes $ \log(1/\epsilon)/(1 - \rho(M)) $ iterations to achieve relative error $\epsilon$ in the worst-case.
-In the row ``1(theory)'', we use the theoretical values $ n^2/2\pi^2 \approx n^2/20, n(n+1)/2\pi^2\approx n(n+1)/20, n/2\pi^2 \approx n/20 $ according to Proposition \ref{prop: slower, iterates}.
+Our theoretical results are established for the asymptotic case $c \rightarrow 1$, and we want to test whether the same holds for fixed $c$.
+Although the value $ \rho(M)$ does not necessarily represent the convergence rate when $M$ is non-symmetric for C-CD (we have only proved $c \rightarrow 1$ case, not for general $c<1$), we will still use $\rho(M )$ as a plausible indicator.
+We have computed $1 - \rho(M)$ where $M$ is the (expected) iteration matrix of C-CD, R-CD, RP-CD and GD for various values of $c \in (0,1)$.
+In the last three columns, we divide the values $1 - \rho(M) $ of R-CD, RP-CD and GD by the value of C-CD, and the resulting ratio represents how many times faster they are than C-CD.
+In the rows indicated by ``1(theory)'', we use the theoretical values $ n^2/2\pi^2 \approx n^2/20, n(n+1)/2\pi^2\approx n(n+1)/20, n/2\pi^2 \approx n/20 $ according to Proposition \ref{prop: slower, iterates}.

 Table \ref{table spectral radius} clearly shows that for $c = 0.8$ the gap between C-CD and other methods is already large, and rather close to the theory value for $c=1$.
 In fact, the gap between GD and C-CD for $c = 0.8$ is around $80\%$ of the theoretical gap for $c=1$.
 When $c = 0.99$, the gap is about $99\%$ of the predicted gap.
 These findings indicate that the gap between GD and C-CD can be uniformly expressed as $ c $ times the theoretical gap for $c = 1$; similarly the gap between R-CD/RP-CD and C-CD can be expressed as $c^2$ times the theoretical gap for $c = 1$.
-This phenomenon implies that the lower bound \eqref{lower bound, 2nd type} is not only true for $L/L_{\min} = n$, but also for many other values of $L/L_{\min}$ (at least for $L/L_{\min} \geq 0.5 n$).
+This phenomenon suggests that the lower bound \eqref{lower bound, 2nd type} is not only true for $\tau = \lambda_{\max}/\lambda_{\avg} = n$, but also for many other values of $\tau$ (at least for $\tau \geq 0.5 n$).
 Nevertheless, a rigorous validation requires a non-asymptotic analysis for a given $c$, not for $c\rightarrow 1$, which seems not easy.